 When her jewellery sold well, Tracy was encouraged.
 “I decided to take the plunge and took some of my items to a trade show called ‘Showcase’ in January 2015,” she says.
 “I got orders from across the UK, Ireland, and the US – and was even commissioned by the British Museum!”

 With her small business taking off, Tracy decided to leave her office role in January 2016.
 She has now completed a further trade show in Ireland, and two others in the US.
-She’s also been supported by a local enterprise initiative, who have given her a grant to help grow her business.
+She’s also been supported by a local enterprise initiative, who have given her a small business grant to help grow her business.

 “As it engages my newly-discovered creative side, I still love every minute of my jewellery making and can get really lost in it for hours.
 Creating a business doing something I love has been a wonderful experience and I’m excited to see what the future holds.”